 Difficulty: easy, but not suitable for people with fear of heights

-How to reach the viewpoint on the Cadini di Misurina hike
+How to Reach the Famous Viewpoint on the Cadini di Misurina Hike

 Getting to Rifugio Auronzo